-A person is said to be a constituent for a member of Congress if they live in the district represented by the member of Congress.
+A person is a constituent for a member of Congress if they live in the district or state (in the case of a senator) represented by the member of Congress.

 The CCL volunteer who acts as the primary point of contact between CCL and an Influencer.

-Statements from elected officials, businesses, individuals of influence, groups of influence, etc. that state their support for CCL’s fee and dividend policy or support the effort towards a solution on climate change.
+Statements from elected officials, businesses, individuals of influence, groups of influence, etc. that state their support for CCL’s goals and policy objectives or support the effort towards a solution on climate change.

 CCL point person located in Washington D.C. who is responsible for delivering hard copy materials to a Congressional office.